 Picture Credits: RAHUL BANSAL

-The festivities at ISKCON temple during Janmashtami on Lord Krishna’s birthday will fill you with joy and devotion that reverberates through your soul.
+The festivities at the ISKCON temple during Janmashtami on Lord Krishna’s birthday will fill you with joy and devotion that reverberates through your soul.
 Peek into the life force of Vaishnav life and Krishna bhakti in its many colours here.
 It’ll be an experience you’ll cherish!

 25. Unleash Your Adventurous Side At BoulderBox

 This indoor climbing centre in Vasant Kunj called BoulderBox will put an exciting twist to your boring old routines.
 WIth bouldering walls spread over two floors, you can actually climb the wall from one floor to another!
-It’s a world-class indoor rock climbing facility with such beautiful aesthetic that you won't even realise that you’re working out.
+It’s a world-class indoor rock climbing facility with such beautiful aesthetics that you won't even realise that you’re working out.
 They even have an exercise studio ideal for stretching and warm-up.
 They even plan to include callisthenics, pilates and yoga in future.